No Fault Divorce No Fault Divorce

 Attire and Equipment

 Attire varies based on the wedding’s formality.
-An officiant’s outfit should align with the couple’s preferences and the overall wedding theme.
+An officiant’s outfit should align with the couple’s preferences and wedding theme.
 Professional garments like a robe or suit provide a polished appearance.

-Basic equipment includes a reliable microphone and stand to ensure clear communication during the ceremony.
+Basic equipment includes a reliable microphone and stands to ensure clear communication during the ceremony.
 An elegant folder or binder helps organize scripts and notes, offering a seamless flow throughout the event.
-A backup pen is advisable for signing necessary documents efficiently.
+A backup pen is advisable for efficiently signing necessary documents.

 Building Your Officiant Business